-Figure 5: Direct transmission OPC UA based on CoAP
+Figure 5: Proxy for OPC UA to CoAP

-4.3.
+4.2.
 REST transmission for OPC UA

 OPC UA is a set of data which exchange specifications for industrial communication, the core of the OPC UA protocol are information modeling and transmission, which marks each node in the address space with a unique identifier.
 A series of state interactions are needed before performing normal reading and writing, including message handshaking, opening a secure channel, creating a session, activating a session, etc. Besides, some states also need to be maintained during read and write operations.